GeorgiaMap/partner-tools/overview/2021/README.md

 **Nice to Have**
 Hide extra cloudinary data under a "More" link.
 Avoid button overlap of right side.
-If correct, rename radio button to: "Send notification email when listing is chnaged."
+If correct, rename radio button to: "Send notification email when listing is changed."
 Rename "User Emails" to "Send notification to:"
 The text says "you changed your listing for ABC", but the emails can go to other individuals.